Cross-Country Moving Companies: Services, Costs, and How to Choose

 Using a portable storage container is one of the more popular options when it comes to a cheap way to move across the country.
 They come in various sizes for your individual needs.
 Depending on how much you have to move, this option may be your best bet.

 For some peace of mind, you are not the one who has to figure out a way to move the container.
-The company that rents it out to you has trucks that can easily stow it away to your new destination.
+The company that rents it out to you has trucks that can easily stow it away at your new destination.

 Moving companies, such as Meathead Movers, can assist you from start to finish when it comes to the loading and unloading of moving containers.
 Additionally, our rates are much lower when deciding on this method, instead of using a full-service move.

-Some of the companies that offer this service include UHaul, Smart Box, 1-800 Pack-Rat, PODS, and UPack to name a few.
+Some of the companies that offer this service include UHaul, Smart Box, 1-800 Pack-Rat, PODS, and UPack, to name a few.

 4. Drive everything yourself

-If you have large, heavy objects or don’t want to subject your vehicle to that kind of driving strain, then having the help of long-distance movers such as Meathead Movers is your best bet.
+Including gas, there are other expenses, including food, lodging, supplies, spur-of-the-moment sightseeing quests, etc. If you have large, heavy objects or don’t want to subject your vehicle to that kind of driving strain, then hiring long-distance movers like Meathead Movers is your best bet.

 5. Get started early